Debian binary packages are available in the following apt repository: http://robotpkg.openrobots.org/packages/debian/pub/.

 Debian | 10 | amd64 |

-Then, tell apt where to find the package summary and other administrative files, for the desired architecture, for instance with the following command:
+Then, register the apt repository for the desired architecture, for instance with the following command:

-You must of course replace the codename "bionic" by you actual distribution codename!
+You must of course replace the codename "jammy" by you actual distribution codename!

 You need to run at least once apt-get update to fetch the package descriptions: